-This year, Art Workshop International welcomes the American writer Cathleen Schine as artist-in-residence.
-Her novel, They May Not Mean Too, But They Do, was the recipient of the 2017 Ferro-Grumley Award for LGBT Fiction.
-During her residency in Assisi Cathleen will give readings from her works, discuss her creative process, and meet with students.
+This year, Art Workshop International welcomes the American writer Alistair McCartney as artist-in-residence.
+His novel, The Disintegrations was the recipient of the 2018 Ferro-Grumley Award for LGBT Fiction.
+During his residency in Assisi Alistair will give readings from his works, discuss his creative process, and meet with students.

 We are please to partner with the Ferro-Grumley Awards in co-sponsoring this residency.